adntaha/adntaha.github.io/_posts/2025-09-20-cd-player-kidnapping-saga.md

 Skipping to the part where we start working on it, we unscrew it, and find that everything is electronic except the part that pops out and reads the CD, which is connected to the rest using a bunch of connectors.

-Using the tools at ours disposal, we spend at least 30 minutes unplugging a few of these [JST-style connectors](https://en.wikipedia.org/wiki/JST_connector#/media/File:Balancer_Buchse_XH.JPG), most of which were much more annoying because they had two bits that locked into their casing which we needed to kind of push out on the casing a bit to get them out.
+Using the tools at our disposal, we spend at least 30 minutes unplugging a few of these [JST-style connectors](https://en.wikipedia.org/wiki/JST_connector#/media/File:Balancer_Buchse_XH.JPG), most of which were much more annoying because they had two bits that locked into their casing which we needed to kind of push out on the casing a bit to get them out.

 We then took it out (which was pretty straightforward because we had access to the owner's manual, which had so. much. information.)